WenshuaiHu/UDA_MSRS_CCU-MaxNet/README.md

 --------------------

 Wen-Shuai Hu: wshuswjtu@163.com<br>
-He is currently an Assistant Professor with the School of Information Science and Technology, Southwest Jiaotong University, Chengdu, China.
+He is currently a Lecturer with the School of Information Science and Technology, Southwest Jiaotong University, Chengdu, China.